ARMmbed/mbed-client/README.md

 mbed Client is an OS-agnostic embedded software library that provides the means to connect and manage constrained embedded devices to web applications through the mbed Device Server (mDS).

 The mbed Device Client API allows mbed OS developers to create applications with LWM2M features.
-These features are described in the [Lightweight Machine to Machine Technical Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0); they include high level APIs to manage devices on the mbed Device Server, securely communicate with internet services over the industry standard TLS/DTLS, and fully control the endpoint and application logic.
+These features are described in the [Lightweight Machine to Machine Technical Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0); they include high level APIs to manage devices on mDS, securely communicate with internet services over the industry standard TLS/DTLS, and fully control the endpoint and application logic.

 The API is written in C++ to allow quick application development.